 Love in the Afternoon

-This romantic comedy, produced and directed by Billy Wilder is much on the mind of UK TV watchers; there’s an ad for Galaxy chocolate in which a young Audrey Hepburn look-alike spots a handsome young man driving a car.
-And the background music?
-Moon River which featured in the film.
+This romantic comedy, produced and directed by Billy Wilder in 1957 is much on the mind of UK TV watchers; there’s an ad for Galaxy chocolate in which a young Audrey Hepburn look-alike spots a handsome young man driving a car.

 The original stars Audrey Hepburn and Gary Cooper as well as Maurice Chevalier.
 The plot is slightly different from the ad, concerning a middle-aged playboy (Gary Cooper), a private detective (Maurice Chevalier) and his daughter (Audrey Hepburn).

-So this is very specific, a film depicting the events of the D-Day Landings in Normandy of World War II from both the American and German viewpoints from the book by Cornelius Ryan.
-But with a cast that includes Richard Burton, Sean Connery, Red Buttons, Henry Fonda, Robert Mitchum, Kenneth Moore and a whole lot more of the top actors, and depicting such an event, this has to be included.Continue to 5 of 10 below.
+A film depicting the events of the D-Day Landings in Normandy of World War II from both the American and German viewpoints, from the book by Cornelius Ryan.

-Alfred Hitchcock really went to town with this seductive film which starred Cary Grant as John Robie, a cat burglar who has retired from his profession but who fell for Francie (Grace Kelly), a socialite on the Riviera.
-But remember when you look at the two driving along the Grand Corniche between Nice and Monte Carlo that it was here that Grace Kelly died in 1982 after crashing her car.
+Alfred Hitchcock really went to town with this seductive film, released in 1955, which starred Cary Grant as John Robie, a cat burglar who has retired from his profession but who fell for Francie (Grace Kelly), a socialite on the Riviera.
+Remember, look at the two driving along the Grand Corniche——between Nice and Monte Carlo-that it was here that Grace Kelly died in 1982 after crashing her car.

 It’s shot all over Paris, but the tomb of Jim Morrison in Père Lachaise Cemetery is not the real one.
 Never mind, go and see it; it’s pretty iconic.